Blog Post

 How to Be a Long-Distance Landlord

-Derek Dawson • Jun 16, 2022
+Derek Dawson • June 16, 2022

-But that isn’t to say that you can’t successfully manage your property while living afar.
+But that isn’t to say that you can’t successfully manage your rentals while living afar.
 In today’s article, we at Dawson Property Management will give you 9 tips on how to become a successful long-distance landlord.

 Tip #1: Connect With Local Vendors